yukikitayama/machine-learning/README.md

   - Decision boundary is close to linear
 - The training error is always 0 for `K = 1`.
 - The effective number of parameters is `N / K`
+- Results in large errors if the dimension of the input space is high

 ### Resource